cannibalhulk/shukurdev.pro/README.md

 Theme: **sleek**

-Blogster is a collection of beautiful, accessible and performant blog templates built with [Astro](https://astro.build) and [Markdoc](https://markdoc.dev).
+Blogster is a collection of beautiful, accessible and performant blog templates built with [Astro](https://astro.build).
+Astro is a web framework.

-Check out the demo here - [Blogster sleek template](https://blogster-sleek.netlify.app).

 ## How do I add content?